PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/portable-game-consoles/nintendo-portable-game-consoles/nintendo-3ds.md

 ## Controls

 {% hint style="info" %}
-The following controllers can be autoconfigured from RetroBat to citra standalone:
+The following controllers can be autoconfigured from ProjectArcade to citra standalone:

 * XInput controllers
 * Dualshock 4 and Dualsense controllers